 The plan administrator may grant Awards that are intended to provide compensation solely on account of the attainment of one or more pre-established, objective performance criteria under circumstances that are intended to qualify such compensation as performance-based compensation under Section 162(m) of the Internal Revenue Code.
-The vesting, level of payout or value of such Awards will be determined by the attainment of one or more goals based upon one or more of the following performance measures (the "Performance Measures"): cash flow (including, but not limited to, operating cash flow, free cash flow, cash flow return on equity, cash flow before or after payment of a dividend and cash flow return on investment); capital expenditures; earnings (either in aggregate or on a per-share basis, and on pre-tax or post-tax basis); earnings before or after either, or any combination of, interest, taxes, depreciation, or amortization; economic value added; expenses/costs (including cost reduction and expense management); gross or net income; gross or net operating margins; gross or net operating profits; gross or net revenues/sales; individual objective performance measures; market share; net asset value per share; net income; net borrowing, debt leverage levels, credit quality or debt ratings; operating and maintenance cost management; operational performance measures; operating profit; operating ratios and measures; profitability ratios; retained earnings; return measures (including, but not limited to, growth in share price and total stockholder return); strategic business objectives (including objective project milestones); transactions relating to acquisitions or divestitures; or working capital.
+The vesting, level of payout or value of such Awards will be determined by the attainment of one or more goals based upon one or more of the following performance measures (the "Performance Measures"): cash flow (including, but not limited to, operating cash flow, free cash flow, cash flow return on equity, cash flow before or after payment of a dividend and cash flow return on investment); capital expenditures; earnings (either in aggregate or on a per-share basis, and on pre-tax or post-tax basis); earnings before or after either, or any combination of, interest, taxes, depreciation, or amortization; economic value added; expenses/costs (including cost reduction and expense management); gross or net income; gross or net operating margins; gross or net operating profits; gross or net revenues/sales; individual objective performance measures; market share; net asset value per share; net income; net borrowing, debt leverage levels, credit quality or debt ratings; operating and maintenance cost management; operational performance measures; operating profit; operating ratios and measures; profitability ratios; retained earnings; return measures (including, but not limited to, return on assets, total assets employed, equity, capital, invested capital, sales or revenues); share price (including, but not limited to, growth in share price and total stockholder return); strategic business objectives (including objective project milestones); transactions relating to acquisitions or divestitures; or working capital.